 Cherie Booth Blair says that the legal process is just one aspect of her clients’ fight against the new tax law.
 The Axe the Tax coalition will continue lobbying for the abolishment of the unfair new form of taxation on buy-to-let property owners.
 They argue the new changes are ‘unlawful, unreasonable and discriminatory’.

-The coalition representatives, Steve Bolton and Chris Cooper, issued a joint statement announcing their outrage at the court’s decision.
+The coalition representatives, Steve Bolton and Chris Cooper issued a joint statement announcing their outrage at the court’s decision.
 They claim the court missed the opportunity to protect tenants, landlords and the housing market from the disastrous consequences of changing Section 24 of the Finance Act 2015.
 They cite Ireland as an example of what can go wrong.
-Ireland introduced a similar system which resulted in an average rental increase of 50% over 3 years.
-Clearly this does not favour tenants, and in a housing market that is as strapped as ours, surely we can’t afford to push more people out of their homes?
+Ireland introduced a similar system which resulted in an average rental increase of 50% over three years.
+Clearly, this does not favour tenants, and in a housing market that is as strapped as ours, surely we can’t afford to push more people out of their homes?